TheThinkingHome/Automations/blueprints/template/sensor_failover.md

 - A pool of backups gets averaged when the primary is offline.
 Backups that are themselves offline are skipped; the average is over the ones still online.
 - Optional weights for the backups if some are more trustworthy than others.
 Comma-separated numbers, one per backup, in the same order.
 Blank means equal weighting.
 - An optional default value for the case where the primary and all backups are offline at once.
 Blank means the sensor reports unavailable instead.
+- An optional `device_class` so the resulting sensor displays correctly and groups with similar sensors.
+Common values: `illuminance`, `temperature`, `humidity`, `power`, `energy`.
+Blank means no class is set.
+- An optional `state_class` so Home Assistant's statistics engine knows whether the reading is a `measurement`, a `total_increasing` counter, or a resettable `total`.
+Blank means no class is set.
 - An `active_source` attribute that reports `primary`, `backups`, `default`, or `none`, so a dashboard tile or anyone debugging can see at a glance which source is feeding the value.
 - An `online_backups` attribute that lists the backup entities currently contributing.
 Empty when none are available.
-- A unique_id so the sensor is registered: rename it in the interface, place it in an area, change its device class, all from the UI.
+- A unique_id so the sensor is registered: rename it in the interface, place it in an area, all from the UI.

 A sensor is treated as "offline" when its state is `unavailable`, `unknown`, blank, or not a number.
 The blueprint never feeds a malformed value into the output.